Post BIG flyers – large, visible, and un-cluttered

-These flyers can be used to supplement the larger posters along roads, and can be:
+These flyers should be used to supplement the larger posters along roads, and can be:

 *Alternatively, a specific flyer could be made for this purpose that requests that owners search areas of their property where a dog could possibly be hiding